WonnieThepoo/MIEMCam/README.md

-Backend part of project be A. Kurkin, M. Nikolenko
+Backend part of project by A. Kurkin, M. Nikolenko